Paper submission checklist

 Here is a checklist for students to use before submitting their paper or other written assignment.
 It can also be used by anyone submitting a written product, whether to a school, potential employer, client, etc.

-Adapt for your particular purposes, and review this checklist early and often as you continue your writing process.
+This is primarily geared for students in my courses, but adapt for your particular purposes, and review this checklist early and often as you continue your writing process.

 1. Read (reread if needed) the paper assignment instructions.